kartikey-codes/lottery-ship/README.md

-download the zip file of this repository and run the index file.
+download the zip file of this repository and run the index file by creating a local host .